 The first flight with your baby can make even the most seasoned traveler more than a little anxious.
 We have pulled together our best tips from short and long-haul flights around the U.S. and across the world into this detailed guide for traveling with a baby.
 From the must-pack items, on-flight entertainment hacks, and all the gear you should leave at home, we have you covered!

 We weren’t always such confident pros!
 But after three kids and dozens of flights we have come a long way!
-Our third baby had his first international trip planned while he was still cooking on the inside!
+Our third baby even had his first international trip planned while he was still cooking on the inside.

 Alright, let’s get to the big questions and then break down gear-specific recommendations once we have you convinced that you CAN do this!

 The big questions for baby’s first flight

 When should baby take their first flight?
 4, 6, 10 months too young?

 There is no perfect time to fly with a baby since they are changing by the day (sometimes minute!), and it will be an adventure at any age.
 That said, flying before 6 months is quite a bit easier in our experience.
 Don’t delay your trip on the grounds of “waiting until the baby is a bit older!”
-An older baby want wants to crawl and explore (entertainment recommendations are below) so the benefits and challenges grow on both sides.
+An older baby wants to crawl and explore (entertainment recommendations are below) so the benefits and challenges grow on both sides.

 The bottom line, if life with your baby feels hard at home, parenting on a plane will also feel hard.
 But when given the choice between hard on a plane to the beach or hard in your living room, I would take the beach!
 (For tips on a beach vacation with baby, we have you covered there, too!)
 We love traveling with our kids enough that we turned it into a business so, of course, we say “GO!”, whenever you have the chance.